nathan-hyan/wadsmoosh-freedoom/README.md

 Simply copy all your WADs into the `source_wads/` subfolder, then run WadSmoosh.
 A log will appear showing progress and any errors that arise.

 If you're in Windows, click `wadsmoosh.exe`.
+Note: Windows support is only half-working.
+I do not have Windows so I'm unable to recompile the code.
+Therefore the file it outputs will be .pk3 instead of .ipk3 which can cause GZDoom to not recognize it.

 If you're in macOS or Linux, run the `wadsmoo.sh` shell script - Python 2 and 3 are both supported now.